-Law enforcement and government agencies are very familiar of the advantages GPS tracking technology can provide over criminals.
-With passive and real-time tracking systems now being staple law enforcement tools, men such as Andres Hernandez Vargas will be finding it much more difficult succeeding in their criminal activities in the future.
+Law enforcement and government agencies are very familiar with the advantages GPS tracking technology can provide over criminals.
+With passive and real-time tracking systems now being a staple law enforcement tools, men such as Andres Hernandez Vargas will be finding it much more difficult to succeed in their criminal activities in the future.

 Vargas was a Washington resident who was believed to be a drug trafficker of methamphetamine.
 After the Drug Enforcement Agency (DEA) received a tip about Vargas’ criminal enterprise they began monitoring his movements with a tracking system that recorded specific information about his traveling activities.
 After reviewing the data from the tracking system the DEA discovered the following information:

 - October 17th (Morning): Vargas left Washington heading southbound toward California.

 - 8:00 p.m.: Vargas arrived in North Highlands, California

 - 10:15 p.m.: Vargas stopped in Sacramento, California, and headed back northbound to Washington

 Once the real time GPS tracking system confirmed the DEA’s suspicions that Vargas was indeed picking up drugs and then traveling with them across state lines, the DEA contacted law enforcement officers to set up surveillance along a portion of Interstate 5, the highway Vargas was traveling.
 When Vargas drove through the surveillance area driving 70mph in a 60 mph zone he was quickly pulled over by police.